 The average age of workers invited to participate was 50 years and about 60% were females.
 Some 85% of participants had a psychological injury and the average time since injury for all participants was 4.1 years.

 In total, 29 participants and 60 non-participants were included in the pilot evaluation process, after excluding employees who were either partially or fully at work on commencement.
-11 participants, and seven non-participants achieved return-to-work outcomes within six months of program commencement.
+Due to the success and effectiveness of the pilot, 37.9% of participants achieved a RTW outcome within six months, compared to 11.7% of non-participants.

 Project participants